pietroalbini/fisher/docs/src/providers/github.md

 comment](../config-comments.md), and supports the following keys:

 * `secret`: the secret key used to sign webhooks
-* `events`: a whitelist of events you want to accept
+* `events`: a whitelist of GitHub events you want to accept

 ## Environment variables